Mechanization of the Logging Industry Since Confederation

 The feller forwarder was followed by a variety of other harvesting equipment, including the feller buncher (similar to the feller forwarder, except it lowers cut trees onto the ground instead of into a rear bunk), the single-grip harvester (a tractor-like machine that can chop down a tree, remove its branches, and convert it to pre-determined lengths), the delimber/debarker/chipper, and the roadside processor, which can delimb and cut logs into smaller segments.

 Today, workers harvest timber by both manual and mechanical means in Newfoundland and Labrador.
 Mechanical systems are often used in more productive sites and tend to waste less timber than manual crews (Young 1996), while manual cutting is sometimes more effective on rough or steep terrain.
-As of 2007, mechanical systems harvested roughly 60 per cent of all timber on Crown land and 95 per cent on company-owned land, most of which belongs to Abitibi Consolidated and Corner Brook Pulp and Paper Limited.
+By 2007 mechanical systems harvested roughly 60 per cent of all timber on Crown land and 95 per cent on company-owned land, most of which belonged to Abitibi Consolidated and Corner Brook Pulp and Paper Limited.
 While some machines, such as the delimber/debarker/chipper, have disappeared from the logging industry since their introduction, many others are still widely used today, including skidders, single-grip harvesters, feller forwarders, feller bunchers, and roadside processors.